Managing CO2 under global and country-specific net-zero emissions targets in Europe: Discussion

-From an operational perspective, we demonstrated that countries that are net emitters under a global constraint capture much more CO$_2$ mainly through DAC under local constraints to achieve climate neutrality on their own, as they can no longer rely on other nations with low-cost energy to counterbalance their emissions.
+Our detailed modelling, comprising high spatial and temporal resolution with network representation, closes the existing gap in the literature and has allowed us to quantify the economic consequences of a global or country-specific CO$_2$ constraints.
+Moreover, it has enabled us to investigate the need for carbon capture, conversion, and transport infrastructure.
+This is not possible with coarser model resolutions previously used.
+In the first, we learnt that the optimal location of carbon infrastructure gets impacted by the selected strategy.
+Under country-specific CO$_2$ limits, interior countries that are net emitters under a global constraint capture much more CO$_2$ mainly through DAC to achieve climate neutrality on their own, as they can no longer rely on other nations with low-cost energy to counterbalance their emissions.
 Conversely, net absorber countries reduce CO$_2$ capture from DAC, as well as from point sources.
-When it comes to CO$_2$ conversion, net emitter countries produce more synthetic oil and methanol in a locally constrained scenario.
-This is a result of these countries capturing additional CO$_2$, which must be dealt with.
-In contrast, net absorber countries reduce synthetic products manufacturing due to capturing less CO$_2$ in this scenario.
-Sequestering CO$_2$ underground is considered the most cost-effective option by the model to handle captured CO$_2$, depleting the assumed conservative potential of 200 MtCO$_2$/a in both scenarios.
+When it comes to CO$_2$ conversion, net emitter countries produce more synthetic oil and methanol in a locally constrained scenario, while net absorber countries reduce synthetic products manufacturing due to capturing less CO$_2$ in this scenario.
+The underground sequestration potential of 200 MtCO$_2$/a is fully utilised in every scenario.

-We found that the three methods of transporting captured CO$_2$ in our model are important to balance the demand and supply of this material amongst countries in both scenarios.
-A purposely built CO$_2$ network is the most prominent in this task, followed by the exchange of CO$_2$ through solid biomass and methane gas.
-Despite its importance, achieving a climate-neutral energy system without a CO$_2$ network would only result in a minimal cost increase in both scenarios.
+We also learnt that countries are willing to exchange carbon amongst themselves in every scenario.
+Direct transport of CO$_2$ by pipelines is the most used strategy, and building a CO$_2$ network is cost-effective.
+However, it only reduces the total system cost by 0.3\% and 0.6\% in the global and local scenario respectively, compared to the same scenario without such a network.
+These gains are smaller than those attained by building a H$_2$ network, and much smaller than those attained by extending transmission lines in Europe \cite{Neumann2023}.
+Quantifying the relative cost gains of alternative energy transport infrastructure allows prioritising energy policy to make it more effective.
+Furthermore, considering that the specific topology of the CO$_2$ network depends on whether CO$_2$ emissions are limited globally or locally, coordination between the two is crucial.